-Training costs for paid and volunteer staff are allowable costs.
-Use of VOCA funds for training is limited to staff development of direct services providers in individual projects to enhance skills directly related to stated project goals and activities.
+Training costs for paid and volunteer direct service staff are allowable costs.
+Use of VOCA funds for training is limited to skills development of direct services providers, to enhance their skills directly related to providing victim services related to project goals and objectives.